numfocus/DISCOVER-Cookbook/Translation.md

 > Note: Contributors working on multilingual support should ensure .po file updates are included in commits.

-## Syncing with Transifex
+## Translation Workflow with Transifex

-We use Transifex as our translation service for the Cookbook, in order to collaborate on translations via Transifex, follow these steps:
+We use Transifex to manage translations for the DISCOVER Cookbook.
+This guide outlines when and how to interact with Transifex during development.
+You likely won’t need every step each time—focus on the ones relevant to your task.

-### Step 1: Install the Transifex CLI
+### Step 1: Installing the Transifex CLI

-Download the latest Go-based CLI from the [Transifex CLI releases](https://github.com/transifex/cli/releases).

-Place the binary in a folder like ```C:\tx-cli``` and add it to your system’s PATH.
+Transifex provides a Go-based CLI for syncing translation files.
+Follow the (official installation instructions)[https://developers.transifex.com/docs/cli] for your operating system.

 Verify installation:
 ```sh